enrichlayer/enrichlayer-api-py/README.md

 ## Rate limit and error handling

 There is no need for you to handle rate limits (`429` HTTP status error).
-The [library handles rate limits automatically with exponential backoff](https://github.com/nubelaco/proxycurl-linkedin-scraper/blob/main/proxycurl/asyncio/base.py#L109).
+The [library handles rate limits automatically with exponential backoff](https://github.com/nubelaco/proxycurl-linkedin-scraper/blob/main/enrichlayer/asyncio/base.py#L109).

 However, there is a need for you to handle other error codes.
-Errors will be returned in the form of `ProxycurlException`.
+Errors will be returned in the form of `EnrichLayerException`.
 The [list of possible errors](https://nubela.co/proxycurl/docs#overview-errors) is listed in our API documentation.

 ## API Endpoints and their corresponding documentation